Tram İzmir

 Tram İzmir, alternatively known as İzmir Tram (İzmir Tramvayı), is a tram network in İzmir, Turkey.
-Owned by the İzmir Metropolitan Municipality and operated by İzmir Metro A.Ş., the system consists of two separate, unconnected lines: one in Karşıyaka, which opened on 11 April 2017, and the other in Konak, which opened on 24 March 2018.
+Owned by the İzmir Metropolitan Municipality and operated by İzmir Metro A.Ş., the system consists of three lines: one in Karşıyaka, which opened on 11 April 2017, one in Konak, which opened on 24 March 2018 and one in Çiğli, which opened on 27 January 2024.

-The operating length is 33.6 km and consists of a total 33 stations.
+The operating length is 33.6 km and consists of a total 47 stations.
 The total cost of these two lines is about ₺450 million (approx. US$120 million).

 History

 The first tram line in İzmir opened in 1890, between Alsancak Terminal and Pasaport pier.
 The Alsancak-Pasaport portion was abandoned in 1956 and the last remaining line in İzmir (Konak-Pasaport) was taken up in the early 1960s.
 Automobile traffic rose greatly in the decades that followed and in the early 2000s, the city was plagued with congestion in central areas.

 In 2009, the Metropolitan Municipality released an overall transportation plan for the city.
 The plan included the construction of three new tram lines: one in Konak, Karşıyaka and in Buca respectively.
 These three lines were to be integrated with the city's metro line as well as the two commuter rail lines.
 Construction was originally expected to start by the end of 2011; however, due to the delayed Environmental Impact Report, this date was pushed back to 2015.
 In 2013, the Municipality secured necessary funding from the Ministry of Development and finalized system plans in 2014.
 In the finalized plan, the Buca Tram line was removed due to pressure from the Ministry of Transport.
 Construction began in April 2015 on the Karşıyaka Tram, and in November 2015 on the Konak Tram.

 The first tram vehicles were delivered in 2016 and showcased at the İzmir International Fair in August of the same year.
 The rest of the vehicles were delivered in February 2017.

 The general name of the system was branded Tram İzmir by the Metropolitan Municipality.